Karen Frances McCarthy: The Other Irish

 In 2010, McCarthy's first book The Other Irish was published by Sterling Publishing Inc. For this work, she was named one of Ireland's top female broadcasters who have had an international impact.
 The book was supported by Ireland's Department of Foreign Affairs as part of the country's Reconciliation and Anti-Sectarian Fund as a cultural outreach project.
 The announcement of support for these projects was made on 28 November 2012.

-Northern Ireland is still a very divided society.
-We saw the potential for sectarian activity to flare up again this summer, so it's clear that, despite the enormous progress made since the Good Friday Agreement was signed, great challenges remain.
-We are supporting these projects to help overcome the problem of sectarianism and to promote reconciliation in Northern Ireland as well as strengthening community relations across the island of Ireland.
-I am grateful to the groups and individuals who carry out this critical work.
-It remains as important as ever that we support their efforts.
+Announcing the funding, Ireland's Tánaiste (deputy prime minister) said the project was one of a number that would help address ongoing sectarian division and support reconciliation efforts in Northern Ireland.

 As part of the reconciliation effort, McCarthy travelled throughout Ireland, talking to various Protestant communities, including the Ulster Scots Agency, the Public Records Office of Northern Ireland, the Linen Hall Library, and the Monreagh Heritage Centre.
 It was also supported in the media by Ian Adamson, OBE, and William Humphrey DUP MLA in the Belfast Telegraph.
 She appeared on RTÉ's History Show with Miles Dungan, NPR with Kathleen Dunn, the BBC's Saturday Morning Radio Show with John Toal.
 The book was reviewed favourably by the Huffington Post, and by Prof. James Flannery of Emory College for the Irish America Magazine.